AxtonS/knights-travails/README.md

 -The knight uses coordinates 0-7, 0-7 to interact with the board
 -Added an available moves method to the knight class that returns an array of possible moves from current position
 -Added an index method to the knight class that will return the array coordinates of the given position
+-Refactored the available moves method to store an array of knight instances for each position